guneetdeol/Python-for-Data-Science/README.md

 # Python-for-Data-Science
-Repo for coursera's 'Python for Data Science' course.
+Repo for coursera's Python for Data Science course.